Global Conflict in the Modern Era (MA)

 Your master will qualify you for a wide-range of roles in almost every sector of the employment market.
 Many of our graduates work for public services, research institutes, international organisations, government bodies, NGOs, education, communications, policy development, political institutes and academia, amongst others.

-Graduated in Global Conflict in the Modern Era (MA International Relations)
+Graduated in MA Global Conflict in the Modern Era

 "After completing an LLM in International and European Law, I had gained a legal perspective on human rights and conflicts.
 However, I wanted to learn more about how conflicts arise and study concepts such as war and peace from a multidisciplinary angle.
 That is why I chose to study IR at Leiden University.
 Furthermore, what pulled me in, was the wide range of elective courses, as this enabled me to really tailor the master's programme to my interests."